Announcing Our Second Moral Knowledge Symposium

 Jim Taylor, PhD

-Chairman of the Philosophy Department at Westmont College, Author of Introducing Apologetics: Cultivating Christian Commitment and the forthcoming Learning, Wisdom, and the Good Life.
+Chairman of the Philosophy Department at Westmont College, Author of Introducing Apologetics: Cultivating Christian Commitment, Learning for Wisdom: Christian Education & the Good Life, and the forthcoming Soul Pilgrimage: Knowing God in Everyday Life.

 The Necessary Struggle to Regain the True, the Good and the Beautiful